 You could work with a lot of different information.
 For example, you may work with data on healthcare services provided to patients.
 Your duties would vary by employer.
 Your work would also depend on the the size of the facility in which you work.

 As a pharmacy technician, you would play an assistant role to a licensed pharmacist.
-In this case, you are charged with taking information from customers.
+In this case, you are responsible with taking information from customers.
 You could also speak with with health professionals.
 You will likely be filling prescriptions.
-Additionally, you could use the information you obtain for measuring medications.
-Or, it you could be asked to organize inventories, among other things.
-Your work is constantly monitored.
+Additionally, you could use the information you get for measuring medications.
+Or, it you could organize inventories, among other things.
+Many will track your work.
 You will be overseen by a learned professional.

-Typical Entry Level Education: H.S.
+Entry Level Education: H.S.
 Diploma or equivalent.
-Post high school programs available.
+Post high school programs available here.